-This simple and healthy homemade cream of mushroom soup a super delicious alternative to store bought options.
-Made with lots of mushrooms, aromatics, and a few “secret” umami boosting ingredients for tons of savory flavor.
+This simple and dairy free cream of mushroom soup an elevated alternative to store bought options.
+Made with lots of mushrooms, cashews instead of heavy cream, aromatics, and a few “secret” umami boosting ingredients for tons of savory flavor.
 Perfect on it’s own or as a base for your favorite comfort food recipes.
 Gluten free, dairy free, vegan, and Whole30 compatible.

 - 3/4 cup raw cashews

 - 2 cloves of garlic, chopped

 - 16 ounces crimini, white, or mixed mushrooms, sliced or roughly chopped (the little mushrooms you see in the pictures are called Shimeji, Velvet Pioppini, and Beech mushrooms from a Chefs Sampler pack by Mycopia)